-I have reached a point in my academic, professional, and volunteer career where I am intent upon entering into the Doctoral Nursing program with UXXXX’s College of Nursing.
+I have reached a point in my academic, professional, and volunteer career where I hope to enter the Doctoral Nursing program at UXXXX’s College of Nursing.
 Throughout my two decades in the field of Nursing, I have seen an increasing need for research into and implementation of policies that would positively affect, in a sustainable fashion, the decision-making process for men diagnosed with prostate cancer.
-Moreover, my objective is to conduct research that investigates disparities I have seen in practice in the treatment of prostate cancer, and how age, race and culture affect the decision-making process.
+Moreover, my objective is to conduct research that investigates disparities in the treatment of prostate cancer and how age, race, and culture affect the decision-making process.

-In my capacity as a urology nurse practitioner these past four years for the VA Medical Center in XXXX, I have laid the groundwork for the focus of my research and feel that my performance, initiative and dedication to my patients are solid evidence of my ability to perform maturely, enthusiastically and competently in an academic research setting.
-These past four years, I have further refined my critical thinking skills when approaching the urology consult process and addressing its most critical issues, and increasing the number of patients served by the department.
-To bring this about, I had to prove myself, not only in my clinical acumen, but also in my verbal and written skills, team building ability and willingness to be an advocate for all patients, prospective and current, as well as identifying and recruiting patients for urology studies.
-What is more, these studies have increased my quantitative and statistical ability, skills that will prove invaluable in my doctoral research, not to mention my being responsible for our department obtaining a neuromodulation device.
-This device has also increased our department’s ability to collect data relating to a number of patient conditions.
-As my references attest, I have been instrumental in increasing the number of patients that can now be seen by our department, in addition to adding optional non-invasive treatments to our list of services for refractory lower urinary tract symptoms.
+As a urology nurse practitioner these past four years for the VA Medical Center in XXXX, I have laid the groundwork for the focus of my research.
+I feel that my performance, initiative, and dedication to my patients are solid evidence of my ability to perform enthusiastically and competently in an academic research setting.
+I had to prove myself not only in my clinical skills but also in my verbal and written skills, team-building ability, and willingness to serve as an advocate for all patients.
+My quantitative and statistical skills will prove invaluable for my doctoral research.
+I have also been responsible for obtaining a neuromodulation device for our department.
+This device has increased our department’s ability to collect data relating to several patient conditions.
+As my references attest, I have been instrumental in increasing the number of patients per hour that our department can now see as well as adding non-invasive treatment options to our list of services for treating refractory lower urinary tract symptoms.

-UXXXX is my sole choice for scholastic development.
-My research into the College of Nursing’s DNP program has revealed a curriculum with excellent breath and unsurpassed autonomy.
-More importantly, and aside from being one of the leading Nursing Colleges in America, I am excited about the prospect of working with Professors XXXX and XXXX as I find them to be an excellent match for my research interests into health-related problems of vulnerable populations and multicultural and elderly populations, respectively.
+UXXXX is my only choice for graduate school.
+My research into the College of Nursing’s DNP program has revealed a curriculum with excellent breadth and unsurpassed autonomy.
+More importantly, and aside from being one of the leading Nursing Colleges in America, I am especially excited about the prospect of studying under Professors XXXX and XXXX as I find them to be an excellent match for my research interests in health-related problems of vulnerable populations and multicultural and elderly populations, respectively.

-Twenty years of practical experiences, clinical acumen combined with case study development and analysis have prepared me for the opportunity and challenge of UXXXX’s DNP program.
-My dedication to the patients of the VA Medical Center in XXXX, a willingness to go beyond my job’s requirements, volunteering my time to reduce waiting lists and expand services clearly shows my capability, motivation, and compassion for my present and future patients.
-No other field ever has nor ever could bring me the same level of personal or professional satisfaction and I look forward with great eagerness to contributing that much more.
+Twenty years of practical experience advancing my clinical abilities has helped to prepare me for the opportunity and challenge of UXXXX’s DNP program.
+My dedication to the patients of the VA Medical Center in XXXX, a willingness to go beyond my job’s requirements, and volunteering my time to reduce waiting lists and expand services, attests to my capability, motivation, and compassion for my present and future patients.
+No other field could bring me the same personal or professional satisfaction.
+I look forward with great eagerness to contribute that much more.

 Thank you for your time and consideration.